Bo Burnham (album)

-Bo Burnham is the debut album by American comedian Bo Burnham.
+Bo Burnham is the debut studio album by American comedian Bo Burnham.
 Released on March 10, 2009 by Comedy Central Records, the 2-disc album contains the Compact Disc musical album, and a DVD with Burnham's Comedy Central Presents special, all of his YouTube videos, and other performances.

 In a 2009 interview with The A.V.
 Club, Burnham explained that most songs on the album were similar to his YouTube videos because "I wanted it to still have this very small, homegrown, kid-in-his-bedroom feel.
 I wanted to show respect for the online community".
 The live portions of the album were performed and recorded at Burnham's September 18-21, 2008 gig at the Tempe Improv in Tempe, Arizona.